Mayank3603/FLIPZON/README.md

 3. **Explore as Guest:** Unregistered users can explore the application without purchasing.
 4. **View Special Deals:** Access available special deals offering discounted prices on product combinations.

-## Demonstration

-FLIPZON provides a comprehensive shopping experience, showcasing at least three product categories and customers of each category.
-Experience the convenience of online shopping with FLIPZON!

-Thank you for choosing FLIPZON.
-Happy shopping!